MFTune: An Efficient Multi-fidelity Framework for Spark SQL Configuration Tuning: EXPERIMENTAL EVALUATION

 \subsubsection{Results in Cross-Benchmark Transfer}

-In this section, we evaluate the robustness of MFTune under a cross-benchmark transfer setting to assess its generalization capabilities across distinct workloads.
-In this scenario, we compare \sys against the three baselines that utilize historical data (Tuneful, Rover, and LOFTune), which are the top-3 baselines in the original setting.
-Following the experimental setup, when TPC-H is the target benchmark, we provide the framework with 16 source tasks exclusively from TPC-DS, and vice versa.
-As discussed in Section~\ref{sec:mfo_process}, since the historical repository lacks same-benchmark data, \sys cannot perform fidelity partitioning at the outset.
-Consequently, the framework initially relies on transfer learning and search space compression while executing full-fidelity evaluations.
-Once sufficient observations are accumulated, \sys dynamically partitions the target workload into low-fidelity proxies and activates multi-fidelity optimization.
+This section evaluates \sys's robustness under cross-benchmark transfer, where source and target workloads come from different benchmarks.
+We compare \sys against the three baselines that utilize historical data (Tuneful, Rover, and LOFTune), which are the top-3 baselines in the default setting.
+In the cross-benchmark setting, when TPC-H is the target benchmark, the framework uses 16 source tasks only from TPC-DS, and vice versa.
+As discussed in Section~\ref{sec:mfo_process}, without same-query history, \sys cannot activate fidelity partitioning at the beginning.
+Thus, \sys initially uses transfer learning and search-space compression with full-fidelity evaluations.
+Once sufficient target observations are collected, it dynamically constructs low-fidelity query subsets and activates MFO.

-The experimental results are illustrated in Figure~\ref{fig:main_exp}b and ~\ref{fig:main_exp}e.
-We can observe that the activation of multi-fidelity optimization is notably delayed compared to the original setting.
-The vertical red dashed line marks the specific time point \sys enables this feature once fidelity partitioning becomes applicable with sufficient observations.
-Importantly, following this activation, the performance gap between \sys and the baselines widens significantly as low-fidelity proxies enable high-frequency explorations beyond the reach of full-fidelity methods.
-Finally, \sys also yields the best tuning results in this scenario.
-Specifically, compared to the baselines, MFTune achieves a latency reduction ranging from 20.0\% to 32.5\% on TPC-H and 35.7\% to 50.6\% on TPC-DS, proving its superior adaptability to unfamiliar workloads.
+The experimental results are shown in Figure~\ref{fig:main_exp}b and ~\ref{fig:main_exp}e.
+The vertical red dashed line marks the specific time point \sys enables MFO once fidelity partitioning becomes applicable with sufficient observations.
+Following this activation, the performance gap between \sys and the baselines widens significantly as low-fidelity proxies enable high-frequency explorations beyond the reach of full-fidelity methods.
+Overall, \sys also achieves the best tuning results under cross-benchmark transfer.
+Compared with the baselines, \sys achieves a latency reduction ranging from 20.0\% to 32.5\% on TPC-H and 35.7\% to 50.6\% on TPC-DS, showing its adaptability when same-query history is unavailable.